printdeal/zendesk_addsignatureforbrand/README.md

 ## Dynamic Content

-The dynamic content placeholder should look something like this:
+The dynamic content of the signature should look something like this:

 ```
 {% case ticket.ticket_field_option_title_24431341 %}